cenixeriadev/UrlShortner/README.md

 - **URL Shortening:** Generate a unique, compact code for any long URL using Base62 encoding of an incremental sequence.
 - **Redirection:** Upon receiving a short code, the service redirects to the original URL.
 - **Access Statistics:** Tracks the number of times each short URL has been accessed.
-- **Caching:** Uses Redis to cache URL lookups for faster redirection and reduced load on PostgreSQL.
+- **Caching:** Uses Redis to cache URL lookups for faster redirection and reduced load on PostgresSQL.
 - **Distributed Coordination:** Uses ZooKeeper for generating unique sequences in a distributed environment.
 - **Layered Architecture:** Separation of concerns among controllers (REST endpoints), services (business logic), and repositories (data persistence).